FCLC Research and Creative Practice Grants

 The FCLC Dean’s Undergraduate Research and Creative Practice grant supports student-driven research and creative practice projects, and is made possible with the support of professors who serve as faculty mentors for these student projects and who also serve on the selection committee.

-- Must be a junior or senior at Fordham College at Lincoln Center during the fall when applications open
+- Must be a sophomore or junior at Fordham College at Lincoln Center during the fall when applications open

 - A minimum GPA of 3.0